mtbinds/DevSecOps-Project-Netflix-Clone/README.md

             steps {
                 sh "trivy fs . > trivyfs.txt"
             }
-        }
+        }</code></pre>

 Install Docker Tools and Docker Plugins:

-Go to "Dashboard" in your Jenkins web interface.
+- Go to "Dashboard" in your Jenkins web interface.
-Navigate to "Manage Jenkins" → "Manage Plugins."
+- Navigate to "Manage Jenkins" → "Manage Plugins."
-Click on the "Available" tab and search for "Docker."
+- Click on the "Available" tab and search for "Docker."
-Check the following Docker-related plugins:
+- Check the following Docker-related plugins:
-Docker
+- Docker
-Docker Commons
+- Docker Commons
-Docker Pipeline
+- Docker Pipeline
-Docker API
+- Docker API
-docker-build-step
+- docker-build-step
-Click on the "Install without restart" button to install these plugins.
+- Click on the "Install without restart" button to install these plugins.

 Add DockerHub Credentials:

-To securely handle DockerHub credentials in your Jenkins pipeline, follow these steps:
+- To securely handle DockerHub credentials in your Jenkins pipeline, follow these steps:
-Go to "Dashboard" → "Manage Jenkins" → "Manage Credentials."
+- Go to "Dashboard" → "Manage Jenkins" → "Manage Credentials."
-Click on "System" and then "Global credentials (unrestricted)."
+- Click on "System" and then "Global credentials (unrestricted)."
-Click on "Add Credentials" on the left side.
+- Click on "Add Credentials" on the left side.
-Choose "Secret text" as the kind of credentials.
+- Choose "Secret text" as the kind of credentials.
-Enter your DockerHub credentials (Username and Password) and give the credentials an ID (e.g., "docker").
+- Enter your DockerHub credentials (Username and Password) and give the credentials an ID (e.g., "docker").
-Click "OK" to save your DockerHub credentials.
+- Click "OK" to save your DockerHub credentials.

 Monitoring Setup

 # Prometheus and Grafana Setup Guide

 <h4>Install Prometheus and Grafana</h4>

 Set up Prometheus and Grafana to monitor your application.

 <h4>Installing Prometheus</h4>

-Created new t.2 medium EC2 instance for prometheus and grafana to run
+Created new t.2 medium EC2 instance for prometheus and grafana to run,

 <p align="center">
 <img src="https://imgur.com/LkgJcr6.png" height="80%" width="80%" alt="baseline"/>
 </p>

 <pre><code>sudo useradd --system --no-create-home --shell /bin/false prometheus
 wget https://github.com/prometheus/prometheus/releases/download/v2.47.1/prometheus-2.47.1.linux-amd64.tar.gz
 </code></pre>